Psalm 98

 The "A-B-A" structure emphasized the center ("B" element).
 The core of the psalm was the exhortation to praise.
 Notice if the phrase "all the earth" was deleted, 98:4-6 would stand as liturgical direction to the Temple musicians to praise God in song (direction to harp, trumpet, and horn).
 By including the phrase "all the earth," the author included the universe in the call to Temple worship.
 In this way, communal praise had a cosmic dimension.

 Prayer can be contagious.
 Praise can be contagious.
 Join us in praise to God.
-Encourage others to that praise.
-Call everyone and everything to shout joyous song to our Maker.
+Encourage others to give that praise.
+Call everyone and everything to shout joyous songs to our Maker.
 Praise God in Christ!

 Invite one person to pray with you this week.
 In you prayer, praise God for his goodness and love.